ga-wdi-lessons/mongoose-intro/readme.md

 - Explain what is Mongoose
 - Describe the role of Mongoose schema and models
+- Use Mongoose to preform CRUD functionality
 - List and describe common Mongoose queries
-- Compare and Contrast Mongoose to Active Record
-- Use Mongoose to preform CRUD functionality
+- Persist data using Mongoose nested collections
 - Describe how to use validations in mongoose
-- Persist data using Mongoose nested collections

 ## Opening Framing (5 min)